 If you’ve enjoyed reading this article, why not get the latest news, reviews and features delivered direct to your door or inbox every month.
 Take advantage of our brilliant Practical Caravan magazine SUBSCRIBERS’ OFFER and SIGN UP TO OUR NEWSLETTER for regular weekly updates on all things caravan related

 Having enough muscle to pull a tourer and the poise to remain stable while doing so is a big ask.
-The best cars for towing a caravan need to combine many talents
+The very standout caravan tow cars, therefore, will need to combine a number of talents.